top of page

 My research and collaborations are funded by a range of bodies including the UK Arts & Humanities Research Council (AHRC), The Leverhulme Trust, the British Academy, the Arts Council, and the National Science Foundations of the US, Switzerland and China.

-I've been privileged to give over 60 invited lectures, keynotes and plenaries in 16 different countries.
-I've also examined 31 doctoral theses in nine countries.
+I have been privileged to give over 70 invited lectures, keynotes and plenaries in 20 different countries.
+I have also examined 35 doctoral theses in nine countries.
 In 2016, I was delighted to be awarded the Royal Geographical Gill Memorial Award, the Phillip Leverhulme Prize and an AHRC Leadership Fellowship.

-This was followed, in 2020, by the award of a €1.95 million five-year European Research Council Consolidator Grant, as part of the Horizon 2020 research and innovation programme, for my project THINK DEEP: Novel Creative Approaches to the Underground.
+This was followed, in 2020, by the award of a €1.95 million five-year European Research Council (ERC) Consolidator Grant, as part of the Horizon 2020 research and innovation programme, for my project THINK DEEP: Novel Creative Approaches to the Underground.
+I have since been awarded an ERC Proof of Concept grant, THINK DEEP: Imagine? to experiment with the potential of arts-based resources to shape imaginations of artisanal mining in Cambodia.

-I serve as the Director of the Technē AHRC Doctoral Training Partnership which awards 60 doctoral studentships per year, across nine academic institutions.
-I’m a Panel Chair for the UK Research & Innovation Future Leader Fellowships Peer Review College and was the Chair of the Royal Geographical Society Social & Cultural Geography Research Group until 2019.
-I'm also a member of the Geography and Environmental Studies expert sub-panel for the 2021 UK Research Excellence Framework assessment.
+Between 2019 and 2023, I served as the Director of the Technē AHRC Doctoral Training Partnership which awards 60 doctoral studentships per year, across nine academic institutions.
+I am a Panel Chair for the UK Research & Innovation Future Leader Fellowships Peer Review College and was the Chair of the Royal Geographical Society Social & Cultural Geography Research Group until 2017 and have also served on their Medals and Awards Committee.
+I was a member of the Geography and Environmental Studies expert sub-panel for the 2021 UK Research Excellence Framework assessment.

-I’m also Managing Editor of the journal Cultural Geographies, and Associate Editor of GeoHumanities.
-I've also served as external examiner - previously for the School of Geography at University College Dublin, and currently for the School of Geography at Maynooth University.
+I am Managing Editor of the journal Cultural Geographies, and founding Associate Editor of GeoHumanities.
+I have also served as external examiner - previously for the Schools of Geography at University College Dublin and at Maynooth University, and currently at Cambridge University.

-I was educated at Wellington School, Somerset and the University of Nottingham, UK (BA Geography, MA Landscape & Culture, PhD).
-My doctoral thesis was titled, Geographies of art and rubbish: an approach to the work of Richard Wentworth, Tomoko Takahashi and Michael Landy and was supervised by Professor Stephen Daniels FBA FAcSS FSA.
+I studied at the University of Nottingham, UK (BA Geography, MA Landscape & Culture, PhD).
+My doctoral thesis was titled, Geographies of Art and Rubbish: An approach to the work of Richard Wentworth, Tomoko Takahashi and Michael Landy and was supervised by Professor Stephen Daniels FBA FAcSS FSA.

 The British Museum, London